hitokiri-mata/katacoda-courses/kubernetes-containers/go/step3-hello.md

 You could install a new version of Go on this instance, but that means that every time you want to install a different version of the toolset, there is a whole install/uninstall process.
 That's so 2000...we are much better than that now.
 With containers, the full versioned stack can be defined and tested.
 That container, tested once, can run anywhere on a container runtime engine.
 Works on my machine, works on your machine.

-The stack infrastructure is defined in the Dockerfile as [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code).
+The stack infrastructure is defined in the Dockerfile as infrastructure-as-code ([IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)).

 `ccat Dockerfile`{{execute}}